DLR-RM/BlenderProc/examples/advanced/lens_distortion/README.md

 bproc.camera.add_camera_pose(cam2world)
 ```

-Note the required change in the definition of the camera ref. frame from the OpenGL definition to the standard computer vision (OpenCV) definition featuring the Z axis to the front, the Y to the bottom, and the X to the right.
+Note here the required change in the definition of the camera ref. frame from the OpenGL definition to the standard computer vision (OpenCV) definition featuring the Z axis to the front, the Y to the bottom, and the X to the right.

+Alternatively, you can skip this step by setting `read_the_extrinsics=True` when reading data from a DLR-RMC camera calibration file.

 ### Apply Lens Distortion
 ```python